THE CHURCH IS THE KEY

 R–Remove the stigma

-Churches must embrace people who are HIV positive by replacing rejection and alienation with mercy
+Churches must embrace people who are living with HIV by replacing rejection and alienation with mercy

 and acceptance.
 It is not a sin to be sick.
 We should not ask, “How did you become infected?” but, “How can we help you?”